Kirby144p/ModpackDownloader/README.md

 4. Either doubleclick the jar file or run it from the command line with:
     > java -jar ModpackDownloader.jar
 5. Enjoy while all required mods are being downloaded

+# Issues

+If you have any issues downloading mod packs, please make sure to open a new issue on GitHub with the mod pack in question.